Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Template parameters and type parameters

 The Reset template method accepts two compile-time parameters:

-• A standard parameter field that contains the field or property to which the template relates.
+• A standard parameter field that contains the field or property to which the template pertains.

 • A type parameter T that contains the type of the field or property.
 This type parameter is used to generate the default(T) syntax, where T is replaced by the actual field or property when the template is expanded.